alessiodionisi/vmkit/README.md

 ## Requirements

 - Linux, macOS or Windows (needs testing) host OS.
-- [QEMU](https://www.qemu.org) installed and available in the system, you can install it with homebrew or your package manager of choice.
+- [QEMU](https://www.qemu.org) installed and available in the image, you can install it with homebrew or your package manager of choice.
 VMKit uses `qemu-img` binary, `qemu-system-aarch64` binary on ARM64 and `qemu-system-x86_64` binary on AMD64.

 ## Getting started